Mastering the Art of Leading Organizational Change

 Furthermore, clear objectives provide a basis for measuring success and determining the impact of the change initiative.
 By defining Key Performance Indicators (KPIs) tied to each objective, leaders can quantitatively assess progress and outcomes, facilitating data-driven decision-making throughout the change journey.
 This structured approach not only enhances accountability but also enables the identification of areas that require additional support or resources to achieve the desired results, ultimately enhancing the chances of successful organizational change.

-See also Mastering Leadership and Mission Planning for Success
+See also Mastering Leadership in Naval Strategy

 Establishing Key Performance Indicators (KPIs) for Success